zakuArbor/MiniScripts/README.md

 # UTM Course Visualizer

-A simple webpage that shows various graphs about your progress at UTM over the years
+A simple webpage that shows various graphs about your progress at UTM over the years.
+Feed in your depression or ego (whatever suits you).
+Partiularly helpful to visualize a student's academic performance rather than parsing through a transcript.